axeluhl/sailing-analytics/wiki/data-mining-architecture.md

 #### Extraction Processor

-Extraction processors are used to get statistic value of a grouped data element.
+Extraction processors are used to get key figures of a grouped Fact.
 The class `ParallelGroupedElementsValueExtractionProcessor<DataType, FunctionReturnType>` is a concrete processor, that takes `GroupedDataEntry<DataType>` as input elements and has `GroupedDataEntry<FunctionReturnType>` as result elements.
 It needs a [Statistic Function](#Statistics) to extract the statistic value from the data elements, which is done in its instructions.
 If the statistic value is `null`, then an invalid result (created with the method `createInvalidResult`) is returned.
 If the value is something else, then the statistic value grouped by the key of the data element is returned.

 ### Aggregators